Cody Bellinger Player Props: Cubs vs. Dodgers

 Cody Bellinger At The Plate

-- Bellinger is batting .238 with a double, two home runs and four walks.
+- Bellinger is batting .239 with two doubles, two home runs and five walks.

+- Bellinger will look to extend his four-game hitting streak.
+He's batting .316 with one homer during his last games.

-- In 11 games played this season, he has hit a homer in two of them.
+- He has homered in two of 12 games played this season, and in 3.8% of his plate appearances.

-- In six games this season (54.5%), Bellinger has picked up an RBI, including two games with multiple runs batted in.
+- In six games this year (50.0%), Bellinger has picked up an RBI, including two games with multiple runs batted in.

-- In six of 11 games this year, he has scored, including multiple runs once.
+- In seven of 12 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.